Skip to product information

 44 rue des Martyrs

-Kiki de Montparnasse, or Kiki, pseudonym of Alice Ernestine Prin (1901-1953), was a model, muse and sometimes even lover of famous artists (Amado Modigliani, Tsugouharu Fujita, Moise Kipling, Man Ray, among others) .
+Kiki de Montparnasse, or Kiki, the pseudonym of Alice Ernestine Prin (1901-1953), was a model, muse and sometimes even lover of famous artists (Amado Modigliani, Tsugouharu Fujita, Moise Kipling, Man Ray, among others).
 She was also a singer, dancer, cabaret manager, painter and film actress.
-He animated the Montparnasse district in Paris between the two world wars (1921-1939), in the period of artistic effervescence called Les Années Folles (The Crazy Years).
+She enlivened the Montparnasse district of Paris between the two world wars (1921-1939), during the period of artistic effervescence known as Les Années Folles (The Crazy Years).

-At the end of the First World War, the French are beginning to recover a taste for living peacefully after years of war and hardship.
-A radically new wind seems to be blowing in the country.
-In Paris, the Montparnasse district symbolizes this renewal, it is the time of Josephine Baker, Coco Chanel, Kiki de Montparnasse...
+At the end of the First World War, the French were beginning to regain their taste for peaceful living after years of war and hardship.
+A radically new wind seemed to be blowing through the country.
+In Paris, the Montparnasse district symbolized this renewal; it was the era of Josephine Baker, Coco Chanel, Kiki de Montparnasse...

-The first muse of great painters, Kiki de Montparnasse also began to draw portraits for British and American soldiers, conquered by this wave of creative and liberating euphoria, taking advantage of this friendly and resolutely modern atmosphere.
-Thereafter, he regularly exhibited his paintings in Parisian galleries.
+First a muse for great painters, Kiki de Montparnasse also began to draw portraits for British and American soldiers, captivated by this wave of creative and liberating euphoria, taking advantage of this friendly and resolutely modern atmosphere.
+Later, she regularly exhibited her paintings in Parisian galleries.

 View full details